ainaimi/vscode-setup-mac/README.md

     - LiveShare
     - R

-There are at least two ways to carry out these tasks, but we'll focus on manual installation.[^2] This requires that you [download and install VSCode](https://code.visualstudio.com/), open it up, and then install the LiveShare and R extensions from within your newly installed VSCode.
+There are at least two ways to carry out these tasks, but we'll focus on manual installation.
+This requires that you [download and install VSCode](https://code.visualstudio.com/), open it up, and then install the LiveShare and R extensions from within your newly installed VSCode.
 Note this process will work on MacOS and Windows systems.